josephakayesi/meditainment/README.md

 - Setting up local fonts and extending Tailwind theme with font variables
 - Setting up a sleek and beautiful notification library
-- Highly responsive UI with best performance on all widely used views
+- Design and build a highly responsive UI with best performance on all widely used views
 - Using a component with `children` prop
 - Use of many icons
 - Optimized images for best performance